- Academic Resources

 Supplemental Instruction (SI) is an internationally developed student learning program.
 The University of Missouri-Kansas City International Center for SI established a framework to guide our assessment.

-Data findings from the 2015-2016 academic year show that SI Leaders accumulated more than 71,000 contact hours with students, a record-high for Iowa State University.
+Data findings from the 2016-2017 academic year show that SI Leaders accumulated more than 66,000 contact hours with students.
 As SI data historically demonstrates, students participating in SI again experienced higher mean grade point averages (GPAs) than non-participants.
-SI participants in the fall semester earned an average 0.23 higher GPA than non-participants, and a 0.28 higher GPA in the spring.
+SI participants in the fall semester earned an average 0.37 higher GPA than non-participants, and a 0.38 higher GPA in the spring.

 *SI Leaders had the option to estimate the number of students attending exam reviews, so students who only participated in exam reviews during the academic year may have been unintentionally excluded from SI data.

 **970 students attended SI during both fall 2015 and spring 2016 semesters, making 4,653 the total unduplicated headcount for participating students.

 Final GPAs were identified for varying levels or participation in SI sessions and revealed a positive correction between frequency of attendance and student success.
 The data suggests that regular attendance at SI continues to be of more benefit for students than attendance only before review sessions.
 This finding is encouraging.

 |Students Attending 1-4 SI Sessions||2.63||2.65|

 |Students Attending 15+ SI Sessions||3.22||3.14|

 In addition to increased student success, SI participation also aided in university retention efforts.
 Approximately 85% of SI participants received a final course grade of C- or higher, compared to only 71% of non-participants.
 Non-SI participants withdrew from a course more often than SI participants.